 So what is the most addictive drug in the world?
 As part of the study, Nutt and a panel of experts did consider the addictiveness of the substances, based on levels of physical dependence, psychological dependence and the pleasure generated by the drug.

 There are limitations in this approach, however.
 Any scores were based on expert opinion rather than any sort of clinical tests that would show the most addicting drugs in the world.
 Only 20 substances were considered and new ‘designer’ and prescription drugs are constantly being introduced.

 There is no definitive ‘most addictive drug in the world’ wiki that conclusively shows which drugs are the most addictive but most of these ten featured prominently in the Lancet study and would probably feature in most organisations’ up to date list of the most addictive drugs in the world.

 Heroin would probably top most lists as the single most addictive illegal drug in the world.
 It also scored highest for dependency in the Lancet study.
-Incidentally, heroin was ranked the highest in terms of harm to the individual using it, and second highest after alcohol in terms of overall harm to society.
-The American Society of Addiction Medicine (ASAM) has estimates that around a quarter of people who experiment with heroin end up addicted to the drug.
+Incidentally, heroin was ranked the highest in terms of harm to the individual using it, and second-highest after alcohol in terms of overall harm to society.
+The American Society of Addiction Medicine (ASAM) has estimated that around a quarter of people who experimented with heroin end up addicted to the drug.

 Crack cocaine, also known simply as crack, is a highly addictive ‘free base’ form of cocaine made by mixing powdered cocaine with baking soda.
 The structure means it can be smoked rather than snorted.
 This allows it to enter the bloodstream more quickly and results in an intense but short-lived high.
 The Manual of Adolescent Substance Abuse Treatment says it the most addictive form of cocaine.